Does HOP improve engagement in safety?

 A central focus of Human & Organisational Performance is improving engagement with frontline workers.
 Imagine a workforce that asks to be involved in the process of safety improvement!
 Here’s how it happens with HOP.

-One of the greatest challenges for safety professionals is keeping the workforce engaged with safety.
-Checklists, policies, procedures, manuals, codes of practice, regulations and legislation are all vitally important to the safety framework, but they rarely invoke a sense of collaboration, innovation, or allow for variability.
+Keeping the workforce engaged with safety is one of the greatest challenges for safety professionals.
+Checklists, policies, procedures, manuals, codes of practice, regulations and legislation are all vitally important to the safety framework.
+Still, they rarely invoke a sense of collaboration, innovation or allow for variability.

-These are the ‘rules’ of safety, which for decades have driven the compliance-based approach to safety.
+These are the ‘rules’ of safety that have driven the compliance-based approach to safety for decades.
 Follow the rules, or be punished.
 Follow the rules, or an accident will occur.

 Within the new view of safety, we know that mistakes happen.
 That the rules will sometimes get broken.
-That those same rules are designed by people who – most of the time – don’t do the work, but they can often be impractical to those who actually do the work.
+We also know that those rules are designed by people who don’t usually do the work.
+To that end, they can often be impractical to those who do the work.

-When safety is perceived as a one-way street, it’s no wonder that the challenge of engagement exists.
-Every new memo, program, poster or meeting just adds to the safety noise.
+When safety is perceived as a one-way street, it’s no wonder the engagement challenge exists.
+Every new memo, program, poster or meeting adds to the safety noise.

 At its core, HOP is a key driver of engagement with frontline workers.
-HOP acknowledges – first and foremost – that frontline workers are the experts in how work gets done, and therefore hold the most valuable insights into how it could be improved.
+HOP acknowledges – first and foremost – that frontline workers are the experts in how work gets done.
+These same frontline workers, therefore, hold the most valuable insights into how it could be improved.

 HOP enables a sense of ownership to emerge and take hold within an organisation.
-Operational learning tools such as Field Insights and Learning Teams can be used to engage workers at the coal face or in facilitated conversations that dive into the context and conditions of everyday operations.
-These platforms allow workers to be heard, understood and included; encouraging the sharing of stories and experiences with the goal to understand and improve – not blame or punish.
+Operational learning tools such as Field Insights and Learning Teams can be used to engage workers at the coal face.
+Alternately, in facilitated conversations that dive into the context and conditions of everyday operations.
+These platforms allow workers to be heard, understood and included.
+This, in turn, encourages sharing stories and experiences to understand and improve – not blaming or punishment.

 When we consider what it means to have a workforce engaged in safety, we think of workers first understanding, then applying, and finally promoting, the approach to safety.